LangYeastEvoLab/Detect_Parallel_Epistasis/README.md

 # Detect_Parallel_Epistasis

-This code accompanies *Fisher, Kryazhimskiy & Lang, 2019, Philisophical Transactions B.* and was written to detect pairs of genes mutated in the same background more often than expected by chance in experimental evolution datasets.
+This code accompanies *Fisher, Kryazhimskiy & Lang, 2019, Phil Trans B.* and was written to detect pairs of genes mutated in the same background more often than expected by chance in experimental evolution datasets.

 # Usage